akiryk/tutorials-learning-lessons/GCP/intro.md

 Alternative: You could run your own db in a virtual machine, but then it's up to you to manage.

 ### Cloud Spanner
-If you need more horizontal scaling, consider Cloud Spanner.
+If you need more horizontal scaling (not just replication), consider Cloud Spanner.
 It's great for when you need sharding and fits with transactional database uses such as inventory management.

+**Use Cloud SQL or Cloud Spanner if**: you need full SQL support.

-### Cloud Data Store
+### Cloud Datastore
 Also a NoSQL option.
 It's a horizontally scalable NoSQL db.

 Unlike Cloud Big Table, it offers transactions that update multiple rows.

+**Use Cloud Datastore if**: you need to store unstructured objects or if you require support for transactions and SQL like queries.

+### BigQuery
+THe usual reason to use it is for its big data analysis and interactive querying capabilities.
+You wouldn't use it as the backing store for an online application.

 ## Compare options